Is a Correction Looming Ahead for Alibaba Group Holding Limited (BABA)

 BABA’s Market Performance

-BABA stocks went down by -4.43% for the week, with a monthly drop of -10.52% and a quarterly performance of 3.73%, while its annual performance rate touched -43.00%.
-The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 4.11% for Alibaba Group Holding Limited.
-The simple moving average for the period of the last 20 days is -4.48% for BABA stocks with a simple moving average of -19.26% for the last 200 days.
+BABA stocks went up by 10.08% for the week, with a monthly drop of -2.81% and a quarterly performance of 21.36%, while its annual performance rate touched -40.93%.
+The volatility ratio for the week stands at 4.50% while the volatility levels for the past 30 days are set at 4.48% for Alibaba Group Holding Limited.
+The simple moving average for the period of the last 20 days is 7.87% for BABA stocks with a simple moving average of -9.54% for the last 200 days.

 Analysts’ Opinion of BABA